Zeeshan1101/anime-next/README.md

 # anime-next1

 ## Description
-This repository contains the source code for [Project Name].
+This repository contains the source code for Anime-next.

 ## Installation